 Are root canals painful?

 - Contrary to popular belief, root canals themselves are not painful!
-At Horizon Dental we use the latest techniques and technologies to guarantee a pain-free experience.
+At Horizon Dental we use recognized techniques and technologies and strive to provide a pain-free experience.

 - In some cases, the initial infection or “pulpitis” (nerve inflammation) can be excruciating, which may require the use of medications or special procedures to eliminate pain and infection.